The BNL Italy Major Premier Padel 2023 presented at the Foro Italico, Binaghi: "Our system is a model". Cozzoli: "Winning bet". Carraro: "It will be an extraordinary edition" - Breaking Latest News

 Luigi Carraro, President of the International Padel Federation: “A year ago, all the players defined the Rome tournament as more beautiful due to the charm and warmth of the public.
 I am convinced that this year athletes and fans will give us even stronger emotions.
 After all, we know how happy the players are to compete in this circuit, because they feel it is theirs and they perceive the passion we put into it.
 Padel is growing all over the world, in Italy in particular: we are returning from the emotions of Krakow, where we successfully tested the mix, and we are ready to experience an extraordinary edition of the BNL Italy Major Premier Padel, the first combined event of the our history, a goal that we strongly desired”.

 Vito Cozzoli, President and Chief Executive Officer of Sport e Salute SpA: “After last year’s success, we are ready to host the BNL Italy Major Premier Padel again at the Foro Italico and experience the great emotions that only sport can give.
 We have bet on padel by placing two courts in the temple of tennis.
 A wild bet.
-For Sport and Health, therefore, this tournament is particularly felt, we were the first to have believed in it, the first to have exploited the potential of an increasingly popular and inclusive sport in such a suggestive setting as the Foro Italico, where sport, art , culture and nature blend together.
+For Sport and Health, therefore, this tournament is particularly felt, we were the first to have believed in it.
+We were alone, indeed, alone.
+The first to have exploited the potential of an increasingly popular and inclusive sport in such a suggestive setting as the Foro Italico, where sport, art, culture and nature blend together.
 In the wake of the great record-breaking international sporting events, organized together with the Federations, we want to win a new challenge, always leveraging teamwork”.

-Elena Goitini, BNL Chief Executive Officer and Head of the BNP Paribas Group in Italy: “BNL BNP Paribas makes its debut alongside padel as title sponsor of BNL Italy Major Premier Padel.
-A commitment that further strengthens the partnership with FITP in the year in which the Bank renewed its support for the Internazionali BNL d’Italia until 2028.
-Padel in Italy, as in other countries, represents a highly successful sporting phenomenon and is also a discipline that concretely brings inclusion and gender equality into the field.
-Also for this reason, padel and tennis are vehicles for sharing and communicating ‘Positive Banking’, the strategy of the Bank and the BNP Paribas Group which combines business with sustainability in all its forms.
+Alessandro Onorato, Councilor for Major Events, Sport, Tourism and Fashion of the Municipality of Rome: “It is now clear that we are no longer talking about ‘Padelmania’ but about ‘Padelcertezza’.
+With 1.2 million practitioners in Italy and 350,000 in Rome alone, where there are also 314 sports facilities and 1,500 fields, we can have no doubts.
+That padel is now one of the most popular sports is indisputable.
+This is why we are happy to host the second edition of the Bnl Italy Major Premier Padel in the capital, which we are sure will attract many enthusiasts.
+Moving it from May to July allows us to modify the flows of those who will take advantage of the event to visit our city as well.
+We wanted to give visibility to this extraordinary event that we welcome with great enthusiasm.
+We have prepared the presence of banners in the most iconic streets of the city and banners on the bridges of the Tiber in such a way as to create an event that embraces the entire city as much as possible”.

+Elena Palazzo, Councilor for Environment, Sport, Climate Change, Energy Transition, Sustainability of the Lazio Region: “We are happy to support this important event which this year is enriched by the combined presence of men and women.
+We are thus preparing to attend a great show that will strengthen the already very strong bond between Lazio and Padel.
+As an administration we intend to encourage this passion for this dynamic and fun sport which has the ability to involve players of different generations.
+We will do this by promoting initiatives and opportunities for everyone to get closer, especially for those who live far from large population centres”.

-At the presentation press conference were present, among others, Diego Nepi Molinerisgeneral manager of Sport e Salute SpA, and the champion Chiara Pappacena, who last week visited the Foro Italico Camp, the summer center of Sport and Health, making hundreds of children discover padel.
+At the presentation press conference were present, among others, Diego Nepi Molinerisgeneral manager of Sport and Health SpA, and the champion Chiara Pappacenawho last week visited the Foro Italico Camp, the summer center of Sport and Health, making hundreds of children discover padel.